apache/pulsar-site/docs/deploy-monitoring.md

 is not currently supported by Pulsar.

 #### Telemetry Enablement
 The experimental OpenTelemetry feature is explicitly disabled by default in Pulsar.
 Set environment variable `OTEL_SDK_DISABLED=false` to enable the SDK.
-When disabled, metrics will not be collected nor exported. collection of metrics.
+When disabled, metrics will not be collected nor exported.

 #### Exporter Configuration